Ivor Garcia Memorial Scholarship—$1,000

 This scholarship is sponsored by Texas State University and is awarded to a graduating senior that will be attending Texas State in the Fall 2017 semester and studying agriculture.

 Bagley Family Scholarships—$1,000

 Jason and Keri Bagley are siblings that are graduates of the Agriscience Magnet Program.
 Jason graduated in 1999 and Keri graduated in 2003.
 Both held leadership roles within the chapter and were very active in the livestock program and judging teams.
 Each had a passion for learning and the FFA and studied at Texas A&M University majoring in Meat Science.
 The Bagley family decided to give back to James Madison FFA by establishing a scholarship program to recognize a FFA member who demonstrates the same drive and dedication as they did years ago.
-Two scholarships will be awarded this year to a graduating Senior that studied meat/food processing and another graduating senior that was active in the James Madison FFA.
+One scholarship will be awarded this year to a graduating Senior that studied meat/food processing.

 Gamez Family Scholarships—$1,000

 Julio and Ida Gamez began their association with the Agriscience Magnet Program when their son, Isaia, began raising swine as a Jr. FFA member in 2005.
 Several years later, their daughter, Julissa, also followed suit.
 The Gamez family was extremely active in the James Madison FFA Booster Club by donating their time, talent and resources and serving as committee chairpersons and officers.
 They continue to stay connected to the AMP through the funding of the Gamez Family Scholarships that will be awarded to graduating seniors who are active members of the James Madison FFA.